DynaPlex/DynaPlex/docs/source/getting_started/installation.rst

         srun -p genoa -c 192 -n 1 -t 00:59:00 --pty /bin/bash

     also use srun to then do something on that node.
+You can alternatively run using the sbatch command, see `CPU.job` in the 'bash/' folder for an example file.